Does rebounding really work or is it just fake news?

 Rebounding for Weight Loss

 Losing weight is all about burning more calories than you can consume.
-Jumping up and down on a trampoline increases your heart rate, helping you to sweat it out without over-exerting your knees and ankles.
+Jumping up and down on a trampoline increases your heart rate, helping you to sweat it out and burn calories without over-exerting your knees and ankles.

 Benefits for Skin